Python#

 variables).

-do not officially provide backport for this python version.
+debian do not officially provide backport for this python version.

 A third-party build deb package: github.com/pascallj/python3.12-backport.

-The package works fine but neither pip
+The package works fine but neither pip nor ensurepip is

 provided by the package.

-In order to get it, you have to git-clone the cpython
+In order to get it, you have to git-clone the cpython repo, set

-the PYTHONPATH
+the PYTHONPATH correctly (cpython/Lib should provide

-).
+ensurepip).
 Before that, you should disable the usage of the

-by setting it directly to
+sysconfig variable WHEEL_PKG_DIR by setting it directly to

-are used instead of the ones provided by Debian bookworm
+are used instead of the ones provided by Debian bookworm.

 Maturin#